-In recent years, deep learning approaches, and specifically Graph Neural Networks (GNNs), have emerged as a promising alternative, offering flexible data representations and powerful capabilities to learn spatiotemporal patterns from remote sensing data [19, 10].
+In recent years, deep learning approaches, and specifically Graph Neural Networks (GNNs), have emerged as a promising alternative, offering flexible data representations and powerful capabilities to learn spatiotemporal patterns from remote sensing data [17, 9].

-GNNs have demonstrated remarkable progress in various geophysical forecasting tasks, including weather prediction, traffic flow estimation, and now increasingly in oceanography.
+GNNs have demonstrated remarkable progress in various geophysical fore-casting tasks, including weather prediction, traffic flow estimation, and now increasingly in oceanography.
 These models operate on graph-structured data, enabling them to model irregular domains and capture long-range spatial dependencies more effectively than traditional convolutional architectures.
-Recent works such as GraphCast [9], SeaCast [6], and GNN-Surrogate [18] have shown that GNNs can outperform conventional models, especially when deployed on large-scale Earth system datasets.
-However, a common limitation of most existing GNN-based prediction models is their reliance on fixed, uniform spatial discretizations, which fail to capture the spatial heterogeneity of ocean processes, particularly near the coast [7, 17].
+Recent works such as GraphCast [8], SeaCast [6], and GNN-Surrogate [16] have shown that GNNs can outperform conventional models, especially when deployed on large-scale Earth system datasets.
+However, a common limitation of most existing GNN-based prediction models is their reliance on fixed, uniform spatial discretizations, which fail to capture the spatial heterogeneity of ocean processes, particularly near the coast [15].

-Recent advancements in adaptive graph techniques have addressed these shortcomings: i) Adaptive Graph Learning: Models like AGLNM [19] dynamically update the adjacency matrix during training via a graph loss mechanism, uncovering hidden spatial dependencies to improve SST prediction accuracy.
-SD-LPGC [10] further constructs static and dynamic graphs to capture longand short-term spatial patterns with personalized convolutional filters; ii) Hierarchical and Multiscale Mesh Adaptation: To balance resolution and computational cost, GNN-Surrogate [18, 12] employs unstructured hierarchical meshes with adaptive resolutions, enabling efficient exploration of ocean simulation parameter spaces.
-Multiscale GNN architectures with Adaptive Mesh Refinement (AMR) [16] mimic multigrid solvers, locally refining nodes in regions that require high fidelity. iii) Attention Mechanisms and Memory Networks: GM-SAN [17] uses multi-head self-attention to extract global dependencies and build adaptive graphs among multiple SST points.
-Graph Memory Neural Networks (GMNN) [11, 12] integrate a graph encoder with temporal LSTM modules to handle irregular SST regions and missing-data zones caused by islands or coastlines.
+Recent advancements in adaptive graph techniques have addressed these shortcomings: i) Adaptive Graph Learning: Models like AGLNM [17] dynamically update the adjacency matrix during training via a graph loss mechanism, uncovering hidden spatial dependencies to improve SST prediction accuracy.
+SD-LPGC [9] further constructs static and dynamic graphs to capture longand short-term spatial patterns with personalized convolutional filters; ii) Hierarchical and Multiscale Mesh Adaptation: To balance resolution and computational cost, GNN-Surrogate [16, 10] employs unstructured hierarchical meshes with adaptive resolutions, enabling efficient exploration of ocean simulation parameter spaces.
+Multiscale GNN architectures with Adaptive Mesh Refinement (AMR) [14] mimic multigrid solvers, locally refining nodes in regions that require high fidelity. iii) Attention Mechanisms and Memory Networks: GM-SAN [15] uses multi-head self-attention to extract global dependencies and build adaptive graphs among multiple SST points.
+Graph Memory Neural Networks (GMNN) [10] integrate a graph encoder with temporal LSTM modules to handle irregular SST regions and missing-data zones caused by islands or coastlines.

-Graph Convolution Networks (GCN) coupled with Computational Fluid Dynamics (CFD) have demonstrated the ability to predict previously unseen flow behaviors [4], and tools like MeshCNN [5] and PolyGen [14] have advanced direct mesh analysis and generation with high accuracy and efficiency.
+Graph Convolution Networks (GCN) coupled with Computational Fluid Dynamics (CFD) have demonstrated the ability to predict previously unseen flow behaviors [4], and tools like MeshCNN [5] and PolyGen [12] have advanced direct mesh analysis and generation with high accuracy and efficiency.

-Anisotropic remeshing techniques [2,13] refine meshes based on geometric complexity and velocity gradients, concentrating resolution where needed.
+Anisotropic remeshing techniques [11] refine meshes based on geometric complexity and velocity gradients, concentrating resolution where needed.
 Moreover, studies reveal an inverse relationship between node count in Graph Element Networks (GENs) [1] and RMSE, with strategic node placement in high-complexity regions offering superior accuracy under limited computational budgets.

 This paper addresses these issues by introducing a novel, physically-informed, mesh strategy for GNN-based SST forecasting.
 Instead of relying on uniformly distributed nodes, we propose a graph construction paradigm that adapts the spatial resolution based on the bathymetry.
 Our approach increases node density in coastal regions, where SST dynamics are more complex, and reduces it in deep ocean areas with more stable thermal patterns.
 This leads to the development of adaptive meshes that enhance the representational power of GNNs without incurring additional computational costs.
-Our contributions are threefold:

-- Physically-informed adaptive mesh design: We propose a new mesh construction method where node density is inversely related to ocean depth, guided by bathymetric data, ensuring more accurate representation of SST dynamics in coastal zones. - Integration with hierarchical GNN architectures: We embed these adaptive meshes within a bipartite graph neural network inspired by GraphCast and SeaCast, incorporating a multi-resolution structure for efficient spatial information propagation. - Empirical validation in coastal upwelling scenarios: We conduct experiments on the Canary current coastal upwelling system using the L4 SST dataset from the Copernicus Marine Service.
-Results show that our bathymetrybased mesh significantly improves the performance of uniform mesh baselines, particularly near the coast.
+Our contributions are threefold: i) we propose a new mesh construction method where node density is inversely related to ocean depth, guided by bathymetric data, ensuring more accurate representation of SST dynamics in coastal zones; ii) we embed these adaptive meshes within a bipartite graph neural network inspired by GraphCast and SeaCast, incorporating a multi-resolution structure for efficient spatial information propagation; iii) we conduct experiments on the Canary current coastal upwelling system using the L4 SST dataset from the Copernicus Marine Service.
+Results show that our bathymetry-based mesh improves the performance of uniform mesh baselines, particularly in some regions near the coast.